 Keep couponing in perspective.
 It’s about saving money, not stockpiling so many things that you get a hoarder mentality.
 Buy what you need.
 Leave behind what you don’t.
 That way, everyone wins.

 To really jumpstart your couponing journey- keep track of your meal planning!
 Keeping my grocery budget in check was the number one way we really got a handle on our debt!
 Grab my Meal planner and budget planner below while they are on sale!

 Use code TIKTOK for 50% OFF- that makes it SUCH A STEAL!

 FIRST STEPS TO TAKE AS A COUPONER

-Now that you read all the basics to start couponing, you need to pick ONE couponer to follow for two weeks at the minimum.
+Now that you read all the basics to start couponing, you need to pick ONE couponer to follow for at least two weeks.

 The fantastic thing about technology today is all the FREE information.
 The downside?
 It can be very overwhelming when it comes to learning something new.

 My favorite social media app is Tiktok- and when I’m logged into my BJs deal Tiktok account, it’s filled with all couponers.
 So if you like the video, I suggest heading over to Tiktok or Youtube to follow ONE couponer there.